Quantum electrodynamical formulation of photochemical acid generation and its implications on optical lithography: Quantum-mechanical formulation of acid generation

-For the detection of light, we are merely interested in the occurrence of the interaction between light and charged matter at a given time $t>t_{0}$.
-Therefore, we do not have to specify states in $\mathcal{H}_{\psi}$ at $t_{0}$ and $t$ if they satisfy the condition
+For the detection of light, we are only interested in the occurrence of an interaction between light and charged matter at a given time $t>t_{0}$.
+Accordingly, we do not need to specify the states in $\mathcal{H}_{\psi}$ at $t_{0}$ and $t$ if they satisfy the following conditions: